Supreme Court to hear challenges to vaccine mandates in early January - NewsBreak

 ( The Hill ) – The Supreme Court will hear legal challenges to the Biden administration’s employer vaccine mandates next month, the justices announced Wednesday night, setting a rapid schedule for the cases.

 In a pair of orders issued Wednesday, the court said it would hear oral arguments on Jan.
-7 over President Biden ‘s vaccine-or-test mandate for large employers and a regulation from the Centers for Medicare & Medicaid Services (CMS) requiring vaccines for healthcare workers.Brawls, unruly passengers and COVID affect holiday airport travel
+7 over President Biden ‘s vaccine-or-test mandate for large employers and a regulation from the Centers for Medicare & Medicaid Services (CMS) requiring vaccines for healthcare workers.Universal Orlando to require masks regardless of vaccination status

 In scheduling the accelerated timeline for the cases, the Supreme Court deferred ruling on whether to block the new rules until after hearing the challenges.